Vishesh Films: History

-They further produced Zeher, Awarapan and Jannat.
-While the first two were moderate successes, the latter emerged a Super Hit.
-They then began producing quasi sequels and have given the maximum number of franchises to Indian Cinema.
-For 30 years Mukesh along with his brother Mahesh produced movies under the banner of Vishesh films.
-However owing to differences between the brothers, Mukesh Bhatt took over Vishesh films and in May 2021, it was publicly announced that Mahesh Bhatt was no more associated with the firm.
+They further produced Zeher (2005), Awarapan (2007), and Jannat (2008), all starring Emraan Hashmi.
+While the first two were moderate successes, the latter emerged as a super hit.
+They then began producing quasi-sequels and have given the maximum number of franchises to Indian cinema.
+However, a common criticism of the films produced under the banner has been that the films are unofficial adaptations and rip-offs of many Hollywood and South Korean films.

+For 30 years, Mukesh along with his brother, Mahesh, produced films under the production house.
+However owing to differences between the brothers, Mukesh officially took over Vishesh Films and in May 2021, it was publicly announced that Mahesh Bhatt was no more associated with the production house.